-Come Along With Me
+Come Along with Me

-Does mutual orgasm REALLY mean anything?
+Does mutual orgasm really mean anything?

 Posted Nov 12, 2010

-Physician Max Huhner argued in the early 1900's that if a man did not give his wife orgasms during sex, the poor wife might fall prey to the ills and evils of masturbation, condemning herself and her children and family to that sin's negative effects, and it would ALL be the fault of her inconsiderate, unskilled and selfish husband.
+Physician Max Huhner argued in the early 1900s that if a man did not give his wife orgasms during sex, the poor wife might fall prey to the ills and evils of masturbation, condemning herself and her children and family to that sin's negative effects, and it would all be the fault of her inconsiderate, unskilled, and selfish husband.

-There is such incredible individual variation in people's bodies and sexual responses, that mutual simultaneous orgasms are as likely to involve a lot of accidental timing and synchronicity, as they are to reflect any mystical physical or spiritual bond.
+There is such incredible individual variation in people's bodies and sexual responses that mutual simultaneous orgasms are as likely to involve a lot of accidental timing and synchronicity as they are to reflect any mystical physical or spiritual bond.
 If anything, they may more often be driven by a man's sexual arousal and excitement at a woman's approaching climax.

-This issue has been on my mind of late, because of some clients I've seen in my practice.
-In sexuality counseling work I do, I often spend time with both individuals and couples, in getting people to realize that sexuality is a lot more than just an orgasm.
-It's a cherry on top of the experience, to be sure, but there is so much more to intimacy than worrying about whether someone climaxes or not.
-Does the timing of the end of the encounter (not that a sexual encounter necessarily ends with climax - there can be a lot more after that, cuddling, talking, etc) really have much to do with determining the value of the experience over all?
-It's like going to an amusement park, riding rides all day and having a great time.
-Then, the last ride of the day, ends up not being all that fun.
-Does that last ride lead you to devalue the whole day, and regard it as a waste and a letdown?
-I often see people who approach sexuality that way - "It's all in the finish," if the ending isn't just right, the whole thing loses value.
+This issue has been on my mind of late because of some clients I've seen in my practice.
+In the sexuality counseling I do, I often spend time with both individuals and couples, helping people realize that sexuality is a lot more than just an orgasm.
+That's a cherry on top of the experience, to be sure, but there is so much more to intimacy than worrying about whether someone climaxes.
+Does the timing of the end of the encounter — not that a sexual encounter necessarily ends with climax; there can be a lot more after that such as cuddling, talking, etc. — really have much to do with determining the value of the experience overall?
+It's like going to an amusement park, riding rides all day, and having a great time.
+And then, the last ride of the day ends up not being all that much fun.
+Does that last ride lead you to devalue the entire day, and regard it as a waste and a letdown?
+I often see people who approach sexuality that way: "It's all in the finish."
+For them, if the ending isn't just right, the whole thing loses value.